frto027/SimpleStupidLocalization/README.md

 Of cource we can let `ssl10n.csv` read your json.
 Let me know your json format if you really like json format.

+**Related project?**

+**sslocalization** This library, avaliable in qpm package.
+Provide a key-value pool for all mods.

+**ssl10n.csv** Collect `csv` files from every mods.
+Send them to a crowdin project.
+Generate a website that provide translated texts.

+**Loqolizer** Load translated texts to the game.

 ## Credits

 * [zoller27osu](https://github.com/zoller27osu), [Sc2ad](https://github.com/Sc2ad) and [jakibaki](https://github.com/jakibaki) - [beatsaber-hook](https://github.com/sc2ad/beatsaber-hook)